History of Emma Navarro in Timeline

 2019: WTA Tour Main-Draw Debut

-In 2019, Emma Navarro made her WTA Tour main-draw debut at the Charleston Open in South Carolina, after receiving a wildcard for the singles and doubles events.
+In 2019, Emma Navarro made her WTA Tour main-draw debut at the Charleston Open in South Carolina, receiving a wildcard for both singles and doubles events.

-In the fall of 2020, Emma Navarro, who was rated as the best tennis recruit in the nation, joined the Virginia Cavaliers after having previously committed to Duke University.
+In the fall of 2020, Emma Navarro, rated as the best tennis recruit, joined the Virginia Cavaliers after committing to Duke University.

-In 2021, Emma Navarro went 25-1 in singles and reached No. 1 ranking.
-She won the NCAA singles championship.
-She also made it to the NCAA doubles semi-finals.
-She was named ITA Rookie of the Year and finalist for the Honda Sports Award.
-She earned a wild card into the 2021 US Open main draw.
+In 2021, during her freshman year, Emma Navarro went 25–1 in singles, reached No. 1 ranking, won the NCAA singles championship defeating Estela Perez-Somarriba, and made it to the NCAA doubles semifinals.
+She was named ITA Rookie of the Year, was a Honda Sports Award finalist, and earned a wild card into the US Open where she made her Grand Slam tournament debut.

-In 2022, Emma Navarro went 26-2 in singles, ending the year ranked No. 2 nationally after losing to Abigail Rencheli in the round of 16 of the NCAA singles championship.
-She was an All-American in singles and doubles and a finalist for the Honda Sports Award.
-She left Virginia after her second season.
+In 2022, Emma Navarro went 26–2 in singles, ended the year ranked No. 2 nationally after losing to Abigail Rencheli in the NCAA singles championship, was an All-American in singles and doubles, and was a Honda Sports Award finalist before leaving Virginia after her second season.

-In 2023, Emma Navarro reached the second round of the French Open and reached a WTA Tour semifinal for the first time in her career at the Bad Homburg Open, Germany.
+In 2023, Emma Navarro debuted at the French Open, reaching the second round and securing her first major win against Erika Andreeva.
+She also reached her first WTA Tour semifinal at the Bad Homburg Open in Germany.

-In 2023, Emma Navarro was runner-up at the Swedish Open and reached the top 50 at No. 49 in the world rankings after the US Open.
+In 2023, Emma Navarro finished as the runner-up at the Swedish Open, losing to Olga Danilović, and reached the top 50 at No. 49 after the US Open.
+She also reached a semifinal at the San Diego Open on September 18 and became the third American to reach top 50 in 2023.

-On January 29, 2024, Emma Navarro reached the top 25 in the singles rankings at No. 23 after reaching the third round of the Australian Open.
+On January 29, 2024, as a result of reaching the third round of the Australian Open, Emma Navarro reached the top 25 in the singles rankings at No. 23.

 On June 10, 2024, Emma Navarro reached a new career-high of No. 17 in the world after reaching the fourth round of the French Open.

-On July 15, 2024, Emma Navarro reached the top 15 in the singles rankings after reaching her first major quarterfinal at Wimbledon.
+On July 15, 2024, Emma Navarro reached the top 15 in the singles rankings due to her run at Wimbledon.

-On August 26, 2024, Emma Navarro reached a new career-high of No. 12 in the world after reaching a semifinal at the Monterrey Open.
+On August 26, 2024, Emma Navarro reached a new career-high of No. 12 in the world, after reaching the semifinals at the Canadian Open and the Monterrey Open.

 September 9, 2024: Achieved Career-High Singles Ranking

-In 2024, Emma Navarro won her first WTA Tour title at the Hobart International in Hobart, Australia.
+In 2024, Emma Navarro won her first WTA Tour title at the Hobart International.